 - 14.5 oz chicken broth About 2 cups (home made is the best!) you could use ham stock/broth, or just water if necessary.

 - 1 tbsp turmeric Omit if you don't like turmeric!

 - 3 cups black bean broth A little more or less is fine.
-If you are using canned beans, I recommend straining the broth and pureeing some beans with the tomatoes.
+If you are using canned beans, I recommend reserving some beans and pureeing the rest with the juice.
 Save some whole beans to add later for texture.
-I estimate it will take 3-4 cups of canned beans to get enough broth.
+I estimate it will take 3 cans of beans to get enough broth.
 Instructions in post above.

 - 1 cup water